Trade Gold Trading

 XAUUSD margin accounts allow traders to control a big amount of currency using little of their own money while borrowing the rest

-The amount of borrowing power your margin account gives you what's called "leverage", and is usually expressed as a ratio - a leverage ratio of 100:1 means you can control resources worth 100 times your deposit.
+The amount of borrowing power your margin trading account gives you what is called "leverage", and is generally denoted as a ratio - a leverage option of 100:1 means you as a trader can control resources worth 100 times your deposit.

-What it means in gold terms is that with 1% margin in your trading account you can control one standard gold lot or 1 contract worth $100,000 with a $1,000 deposit.
+What it means in gold terms is that with 1% margin in your account you as a trader can control one standard gold lot or 1 contract worth $100,000 with a $1,000 deposit.

-However, trading on this margin account increases both potential for gold profits as well as gold losses.
-In gold trading you can never lose more than what you invest, losses are limited to your deposits and usually brokers will close a trade transaction that extends beyond your deposit amount by executing a xauusd margin call.
+However, trading on this margin account increases both potential for gold profits and also gold losses.
+In gold trading you as a trader can never lose more than what you invest, losses are limited to your deposits and usually brokers will close a trade transaction that extends beyond your deposit amount by executing a xauusd margin call.
 Traders must therefore try to keep their gold margin level above that required by their broker.
 By using equity management principles & keeping your used leverage ratio below 5:1.

-What is Gold Leverage for Gold Beginners? - Do You Have to Use Leverage in Gold? - Leverage in Gold - Leverage Example - Leverage & Margin Explained - Leverage Calculator
+What is Gold Leverage for Gold Beginner Traders? - Do You Have to Use Leverage in Gold? - Leverage in Gold - Leverage Example - Leverage & Margin Explained - Leverage Calculator